-Windows 11 and Windows 10 work on the Steam Deck now that Valve has officially released drivers for Microsoft's operating system.
+Windows 11 and Windows 10 work on the Steam Deck with official Vale drivers, too.
 It's not as simple as hitting a download button, though.
-In this guide, we're going to show you how to install Windows on the Steam Deck, both to the internal solide-state drive (SSD) and from a microSD card.
+In this guide, we're going to show you how to install Windows on the Steam Deck, both to the internal solid-state drive (SSD) and from a microSD card.

 Windows isn't perfect on the Steam Deck, but installing the OS (or booting from it with a microSD card) can help turn the Steam Deck into a laptop replacement.
 We're going to show you how to do a full installation to the SSD, as well as how to boot to Windows from a microSD card.
 The latter will keep the original SteamOS install intact.